Skip to main content

 Intermediate

 Given the foundational role of testosterone in bone remodeling, clinical logic dictates that restoring diminished levels should protect against osteoporotic fractures.
 For years, the therapeutic approach has been guided by this principle.
-A significant body of evidence demonstrates that for men with diagnosed hypogonadism, therapy consistently improves bone mineral density (BMD).
+A significant body of evidence demonstrates that for men with diagnosed hypogonadism, testosterone replacement therapy consistently improves bone mineral density (BMD).

 BMD is a key diagnostic measurement, typically assessed using Dual-Energy X-ray Absorptiometry (DEXA), which quantifies the amount of mineralized tissue in a specific area of bone.
 The results are clear ∞ TRT can effectively increase the density of both the trabecular (spongy) bone of the spine and the cortical (hard outer shell) bone of the hip.